Mario Molina

-Mario José Molina Henríquez (19 March 1943 – 7 October 2020), was a Mexican chemist.
+Mario José Molina-Pasquel Henríquez (19 March 1943 – 7 October 2020) was a Mexican physical chemist.
 He played a pivotal role in the discovery of the Antarctic ozone hole, and was a co-recipient of the 1995 Nobel Prize in Chemistry for his role in discovering the threat to the Earth's ozone layer from chlorofluorocarbon (CFC) gases.
 He was the first Mexican-born scientist to receive a Nobel Prize in Chemistry and the third Mexican-born person to receive a Nobel prize.

 In his career, Molina held research and teaching positions at University of California, Irvine, California Institute of Technology, Massachusetts Institute of Technology, University of California, San Diego, and the Center for Atmospheric Sciences at the Scripps Institution of Oceanography.
 Molina was also Director of the Mario Molina Center for Energy and Environment in Mexico City.
 Molina was a climate policy advisor to the President of Mexico, Enrique Peña Nieto.

-On 7 October 2020, the National Autonomous University of Mexico announced that Molina had died of a heart attack.

 Early life

 Molina was born in Mexico City to Roberto Molina Pasquel and Leonor Henríquez.
 His father was a lawyer and diplomat who served as an ambassador to Ethiopia, Australia and the Philippines.
 His mother was a family manager.
 With considerably different interests than his parents, Mario Molina went on to make one of the biggest discoveries in environmental science.

 Mario Molina attended both elementary and primary school in Mexico.
 However, before even attending high school, Mario Molina had developed a deep interest in chemistry.
 As a child he converted a bathroom in his home into his own little laboratory, using toy microscopes and chemistry sets.
-Ester Molina, Mario’s aunt, and an already established chemist, nurtured his interests and aided him in completing more complex chemistry experiments.
+Ester Molina, Mario's aunt, and an already established chemist, nurtured his interests and aided him in completing more complex chemistry experiments.
 At this time, Mario knew he wanted to pursue a career in chemistry, and at the age of 11, he was sent to a boarding school in Switzerland at Institut auf dem Rosenberg, where he learnt to speak German.
 Before this, Mario had initially wanted to become a professional violinist, but his love for chemistry triumphed over that interest.
 At first Mario was disappointed when he arrived at the boarding school in Switzerland due to the fact that most of his classmates did not have the same interest in science as he did.

-Molina’s early career consisted of research at various academic institutions.
-Molina went on to earn his bachelor’s degree in chemical engineering at the National Autonomous University of Mexico (UNAM) in 1965.
-Following this, Molina studied polymerization kinetics at the Albert Ludwig University of Freiburg, West Germany for two years.
+Molina's early career consisted of research at various academic institutions.
+Molina went on to earn his bachelor's degree in chemical engineering at the National Autonomous University of Mexico (UNAM) in 1965.
+Following this, Molina studied polymerization kinetics at the Albert Ludwig University of Freiburg, West Germany, for two years.
 Finally, he was accepted for graduate study at the University of California, Berkeley.
 After earning his doctorate he made his way to UC Irvine.
 He then returned to Mexico where he kickstarted the first chemical engineering program at his alma mater.
 This was only the beginning of his chemistry endeavors.